Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

-This submatrix establishes a connection between the time derivative of the concentrations of the \emph{autocatalytic species} $a$ and $b$ with the reaction fluxes,
+This submatrix establishes a connection between the time derivative of the concentrations of the autocatalytic species $a$ and $b$ with the reaction fluxes,

-where $\boldsymbol{j}$ is a vector containing the fluxes of reactions 1 and 2, $\boldsymbol{j}=(j_1, j_2)^\intercal$.
-For ideal isothermal systems, each of these reaction fluxes can be decomposed as the difference of two one-way fluxes obeying the law of mass action:
+where $\mathbf{j}$ is a vector containing the fluxes of reactions 1 and 2, $\mathbf{j}=(j_1, j_2)^\intercal$.
+For ideal isothermal solutions, each of these reaction fluxes can be decomposed as the difference of two one-way fluxes obeying the law of mass action:

+and the components of $\mathbf{j}$ are $j_{i} = j_{+i} - j_{-i}$.
 Nothing prevents this reactive system from reaching the equilibrium state, since the concentrations of both $\sf{A}$ and $\sf{B}$ are unconstrained.
-To drive the network \eqref{eq:type_I_network} away from its equilibrium state, we introduce a control mechanism ({\it i.e.} a chemostat) which maintains the concentrations $a$ or $b$ constant thanks to an outgoing flux $\mathcal{J}^\ss$ as shown in Figure \ref{fig:Type_I_exemple}.
+To drive the network \eqref{eq:type_I_network} away from its equilibrium state, we introduce a control mechanism which maintains the concentrations $a$ or $b$ constant thanks to an outgoing flux.